ish/restish/docs-build/resources.rst

 resource also carries most of our resource decorators and can be used for url handling or http procesing.
 Here were are have decorated a method of our Root resource with a resource.GET().
 This tells the resource to use this method for any GET responses.

-.. note:: add a bit about resource http handlers
+.. note:: Matt: add a bit about resource http handlers

 Responses should always be either http response codes or a callable that will generate a response.

-.. note:: add a bit about http responses
+.. note:: Matt: add a bit about http responses

 In this case we have returned a http response with a content type of text/html.
 Let's take a look at it.